One Bowl Chocolate Chip Bundt Cake

 - BAKE: the bundt for 47-58 minutes, if at any point the cake starts browning too much on top, loosely place a piece of foil on the surface of the cake.
 Insert a toothpick in the cake to make sure it comes out mostly clean with the exception of a few crumbs.
 Let the bundt cake cool in pan on a wire baking rack for 15 minutes before removing from pan.
 Dust with powdered sugar or you can frost it once it’s completely cooled.

-- ICING: is entirely optional and totally your call.
+- ICING: is entirely optional.
 For it, you’ll need 4 ounces of softened cream cheese, 3 tablespoons of softened butter, 1 teaspoon of vanilla extract, and 1 cup powdered sugar.
 Using a whisk, combine the cream cheese and butter in a bowl until smooth.
 Add the vanilla and powdered sugar and continue to whisk until you work out all the lumps from the powdered sugar.
+If the icing is too thick, add a teaspoon of milk at a time until thin enough to drizzle.
+I didn't need any milk at all.
 Drizzle over the cake and spread with an offset spatula.